cobanov/contact-sheet/README.md

 | --heic_to | **str** | convert **.HEIC** images to desired( **.jpg**  or .**png**) |
 | --shuffle | **bool** | Shuffle thumbnail images for get different output|
 | output_file | **str** | Output file name|

-Replace /path/to/images with the directory path containing the images you want to generate a contact sheet from, and output_contact_sheet.jpg with the desired output file path for the contact sheet.

-6. The script will start generating the contact sheet and display progress bars using the tqdm library.

-7. Once the process completes, the contact sheet will be saved to the specified output file path.

 ## Output